Parameterized Complexity of Geodetic Set: Abstract

 \section{Abstract}

 A vertex set~$S$ of a graph~$G$ is \emph{geodetic} if every vertex of~$G$ lies on a shortest path between two vertices in~$S$.
-Given a graph $G$ and $k \in \N$, \textsc{Geodetic Set} asks whether there is a geodetic set of size at most $k$.
-We study the parameterized complexity of \textsc{Geodetic Set} with respect to structural parameters and show dichotomy results: We develop fixed-parameter algorithms with respect to the feedback edge number and with respect to the tree-depth.
-On the negative side, we prove that the problem is~$\Wone$-hard with respect to the feedback vertex number and the path-width.
+Given a graph $G$ and $k \in \N$, the~$\NP$-hard \textsc{Geodetic Set} problem asks whether there is a geodetic set of size at most $k$.
+Complementing various works on \textsc{Geodetic Set} restricted to special graph classes, we initiate a parameterized complexity study of \textsc{Geodetic Set} and show, on the negative side, that \textsc{Geodetic Set} is~$\Wone$-hard when parameterized by feedback vertex number, path-width, and solution size, combined.
+On the positive side, we develop fixed-parameter algorithms with respect to the feedback edge number, the tree-depth, and the modular-width of the input graph.